hackeriet/network/moon/README.md

 ```

 ..so that the rules are persistent, and come up again at reboot.
 Once you came all the way here, you have a functioning router gateway.
 Congrats.
-You have a clients.
+You have clients.

 ## More stuff (but not strictly necessary)